fredcallaway/doubling/README.md

 # Doubling simulations

 This is a toy example to try to understand the optimal strategy for doubling in Backgammon.
 We use a simplified game model where you just flip a coin on every turn and the winner is the one with the most flips in their favor.
+The optimal solution is computed with memoized-recursive style dynamic programming.

 ## Results